View the reports for data loss prevention

 Find the cmdlets for the DLP reports

-However, DLP reports need pull data from across Office 365, including Exchange Online.
-For this reason, the cmdlets for the DLP reports are available in Exchange Online Powershell—not in Security & Compliance Center Powershell.
-Therefore, to use the cmdlets for the DLP reports, you need to:
+However, DLP reports need pull data from across Microsoft 365, including Exchange Online.
+For this reason, the following cmdlets for DLP reports are available in Exchange Online Powershell.
+To use the cmdlets for these DLP reports, do these steps: